ethereum/pm/AllCoreDevs-Meetings/Meeting 140.md

 Tim Beiko: Got it.
 Is the is the issue with the jwt kind of independent of that or is it like.

-Gary Schulte: yeah we only see that problem when we're using the force polling features, I think I suspect any way that the force polling work around and Nimbus is not sending a token we haven't we haven't investigated that whether it's actually in the header or whether it's just expired, or something to that effect, but for that particular workaround to work, we had to disable child authentication.
+Gary Schulte: yeah we only see that problem when we're using the force polling features.
+I suspect any way that the force polling work around and Nimbus is not sending a token.
+We haven't investigated  whether it's actually in the header or whether it's just expired, or something to that effect, but for that particular workaround to work, we had to disable child authentication.

-# d.
+## d.
 Block Gossip
 Video | [17:20](https://youtu.be/dByC5Bw8DvU?t=1040)
 -|-